murphyk/iclr25/_posts/2025-04-28-distill-example.md

 <!-- > Does this diffusion technique also work with Gaussian flow matching? -->
-<p align="center"><i>"Does this diffusion technique also work with Gaussian flow matching?"</i></p>
+<p align="center"><i>"Does this diffusion technique also work with flow matching?"</i></p>

 Clearly, there is confusion in the field.
-After all, a diffusion model and a Gaussian flow matching are essentially equavalent.
-Therefore, the answer is yes, trivially.
+As we will see later, a diffusion model and a Gaussian flow matching are nearly equivalent.
+Therefore, the answer to this question is yes, affirmatively.

 In this blog post, we will walk through the frameworks of diffusion model and flow matching systematically from the practical perspective.
-We mainly focus on Gaussian flow matching with the optimal transport flow path <d-cite key="lipman2022flow"></d-cite>, the dominant version of flow matching adopted by the field of media generation.
+We mainly focus on Gaussian flow matching with the optimal transport flow path <d-cite key="lipman2022flow"></d-cite>, the dominant version of flow matching adopted by the generative modeling field.
 Other closely related frameworks include rectified flow <d-cite key="liu2022flow"></d-cite> and stochastic interpolant <d-cite key="albergo2023stochastic"></d-cite>.
 Our purpose is not to downweigh the importance of either framework.
 In fact, it is interesting to see that two frameworks derived from distinct theoretical perspectives lead to the same algorithm in practice.
 Rather, we hope to make practitioner feel comfortable to use the two frameworks interchangeably, understand the actual degrees of freedom we have when tuning the algorithm (no matter how we name it), and what design choices actually do not matter.

 ## Overview